apache/arrow-adbc/docs/source/faq.rst

 The ADBC Flight SQL driver implements the ADBC API standard (which an application interacts with) using the Flight SQL wire protocol (which a database server exposes).
-So it's a generic driver that can talk to many databases, and it also implements a generic API (ADBC) designed to abstract over multiple databases.
+So it's a generic driver that can talk to many databases, as long as those implement Flight SQL.

 This is a little unusual, in that most database drivers and database protocols you'll find were meant for a specific database.
 But Flight